-The Dean of Students will call upon members of relevant departments and programs to assist in the assessment and response to issues requiring compassionate action.
+The Dean of Students will call on members of relevant departments and programs to help assess and respond to issues requiring compassionate action.
 The following are campus professionals frequently consulted or brought in an ad hoc team by the Dean of Students in the application of compassionate action.